soarchorale/01_Offline_Simulation/README.md

 + Read data.
 + Ordered the timestamp in ASCENDING if necessary.

-Note:
+**Note:**
-In this case, the coordinate y of sensors are oppsite from automatic vehcile, so we add the nagetive sign '-' in obs_rel_y, obs_y and vel_y.
+In this case, the coordinates y of sensors are oppsite from automatic vehcile, so we add the nagetive sign '-' in obs_rel_y, obs_y and vel_y.

 ### DataRead.m